Join our Slack Chat

 When a channel operates under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.

 Channels operating under this rule will bear notice in the topic, purpose statement, or both.
 Additionally, some rooms may have an automated notice displayed periodically to remind participants that the room has this rule.
-Examples of rooms following this rule are #mental-health and #venting.
+Examples of rooms following this rule are #mental-health and #venting but others may have adopted the policy, too.
+Before sharing sensitive information from a channel outside of Slack, check the channel's topic message for a note about the CHR.

 Join our Discord Chat

-Discord is popular chat service aimed at gamers and other teams that use voice chat frequently.
+Discord is popular chat serviceaimed at gamers and other teams that use voice chat frequently.
 C&S' gaming enthusiasts coordinate group playing sessions every now and then using it.
 Also, some C&S members will use Discord audio when they are livestreaming their coding, generally through Discord or Twitch.tv.
+It's also the best place other than YouTube or Twitch to get official C&S livestreamingnotifications.
+See the videos for more information.

-C&S doesn't currently maintain open invitations to the Discord server.
-If you're interested in joining it, join the Slack workspace first and join the#media--videogameschannel, wherein you can request access to the Discord server.
+C&S doesn't currently maintain open invitations to its Discord server.
+If you're interested in joining it, join the Slack workspace first and join the #media--videogames channel, wherein you can request access to the Discord server.